owasp-modsecurity/ModSecurity-nginx/README.md

 ### Testing your patch

-Along with the manual testing, we strongly recommend that you to use the nginx test utility to make sure that you patch does not adversely affect the behavior or performance of Nginx.
+Along with the manual testing, we strongly recommend that you to use the nginx test utility to make sure that you patch does not adversely affect the behavior or performance of nginx.

 The nginx tests are available on: http://hg.nginx.org/nginx-tests/